Lamar Odom: Miami Heat (2003–2004)

 The Heat had won only 25 games the previous season but had drafted young talent such as Dwyane Wade and Caron Butler.
 Odom was brought on to play as the team's starting power forward.
 Along with a budding Wade and the veteran Eddie Jones, Odom shared the scoring load, scoring 17.1 points to go with a career-high 9.7 rebounds per game.
 Despite an inauspicious start to the season where they lost seven consecutive games, the Heat ended up playing much better and even competing for a seed in the playoffs.
 On March 6, Odom posted a triple-double, scoring 30 points with 19 rebounds and 11 assists in a home win over the Sacramento Kings.
 The Heat would go on to clinch the fourth seed in the playoffs and face off against the New Orleans Hornets in the first round.
 Each team won at home, but the Heat would win a seventh deciding game to advance to the second round and face a top-seeded Indiana Pacers team.
-The Pacers won the first two games in Indiana, but the Heat responded with two consecutive home wins, including a game 4 victory that was led by Odom's 22 points.
-The Pacers' breadth of experience proved too much for the younger Heat, however, as they claimed games 5 and 6 to win the series.
+The Pacers won the first two games in Indiana, but the Heat responded with two consecutive home wins, including a game 4 victory that was led by Odom's 22 points, however the Pacers' breadth of experience proved too much for the younger Heat; the Pacers claimed games 5 and 6 to win the series.
 All in all, Odom had a solid season compared to his previous one with the Clippers.

 After the season, Odom was traded in a package with Caron Butler and Brian Grant to the Los Angeles Lakers for All-Star Shaquille O'Neal.